 Cannabidiol, better known as CBD, has become increasingly popular in recent years.
-The popularity it currently enjoys is upheld not only by scientific research but also by a body of anecdotal evidence showcasing the various health benefits consumers enjoy.
-With the sheer volume of information circulating online, how does one even determine whether turning to CBD as a medicine would help their condition?
+With the sheer volume of information circulating online, how does one even determine whether turning to CBD would be beneficial?
 In an attempt to make things easier for you, we have compiled the most relevant information on CBD research in this article.

-What has science confirmed so far about CBD health benefits?
+What has science confirmed so far about CBD?